enter-haken/book/priv/content/00-intro.md

 The vpn was in place before, and it has been working quite well.

 When it comes to the scrum process, we tried different solutions for our retrospective.
-All of them required a kind of loggin and had a lot of feature, where we needed only a fraction of this.
+All of them required a kind of login and had a lot of feature, where we needed only a fraction of this.
 So I give it a try and try to [build something for my own][1].

 ![retro](/images/retro_start.png)

 It was quiet a lot of fun, and I have a new playground for `angular` and `elixir`.
-There is no need for a personalized loggin.
+There is no need for a personalized login.
 Every retro session is only kept within memory.

 ## frank